 What Is a Rick of Wood?

-A rick of wood is also sometimes referred to as a face cord.
-Generally speaking, you will find a rick or face cord of wood in 12-, 16-, or 24-inch options.
-This means that each of the logs of firewood within that stack are going to be one of the aforementioned lengths.
+Generally speaking, you’ll find a rick or face cord of wood in 12, 16, or 24-inch options.
+This means that each of the firewood logs within that stack will be one of the lengths mentioned earlier.

-Where Does “Rick” Come From?
+Where Does the Term “Rick” Come From?

 The term “rick” actually comes from an old English word meaning pile or stack.
 It tends to refer to farm-related stacks such as wood, corn, hay, and a variety of other things.

+Cords of wood are typically stacked to dimensions of about four feet high, four feet wide, and around eight feet long.
 A rick is a fraction of the full cord.
 A full cord, generally speaking, is around 48 inches wide.

-For this reason, it is imperative to know just how wide the rick of firewood that you’re looking to purchase is.
-Even with this helpful measuring standard, keep in mind that vendors and regions can vary in their measurements.
+Note that even with this helpful measuring standard, keep in mind that vendors and regions can vary in their measurements.
 Don’t assume a size as it could fall short of what you need.

 Make sure to take the time to call the vendor early on when selecting your rick of wood.

 What Does a Rick of Wood Weigh?